Facial Feminization Surgery – A Complete Guide to FFS

 The cheeks are a significant aspect of the feminine face.
 If you feel that your cheeks are too masculine, cheek enhancement via augmentation works to give the cheeks a rounder and smoother feminine appearance.
 Some patients may prefer higher, more prominent cheekbones, while reducing excessive fullness or “chubby” cheeks.

 Cheek augmentation is typically performed with non-surgical fat transfer or fat grafting.
 This procedure involves fatty tissue being removed from another part of the patient’s body (usually the inner thigh) and injected into the cheeks.
-Injection of the fat causes the stem cells within it to mobilize, and thus, use of fat grafts can improve circulation and rejuvenate tissue.
+Injection of the fat causes the cells within it to mobilize, and thus, use of fat grafts can improve circulation and rejuvenate tissue.
 We’ve seen marked improvements in the quality and texture of patient skin after fat grafting that is apparent by six months after surgery.

 6. Earlobe Reduction